Perhaps, you have already adopted a bunny or planning for getting one.

 Provide Enrichment

-Connect to someone who is Expert
+Connect to someone who is an Expert

 As a rabbit parent, you should connect to a rabbit expert.
-Yes, they may be commercial rabbit farm owner or someone who has a pet rabbit for a long time.
-The rabbit has its language.
+Yes, they may be commercial rabbit farm owner or someone who has had a pet rabbit for a long time.
+The rabbit has its own language.

 Consult a Vet at Least Once Per Year